LonamiWebs/Telethon/readthedocs/quick-references/client-reference.rst

 alphabetical order.

-You should use this page to learn about which methods are available, and if you need an usage example or further description of the arguments, be sure to follow the links.
+You should use this page to learn about which methods are available, and if you need a usage example or further description of the arguments, be sure to follow the links.

 .. contents::